esphome/esphome-docs/components/sensor/pzemac.rst

     modbus_controller:
       - id: pzem
+        # The current device address.
+        address: 0x1
-        # the current device address.
-The special address 0xF8 is a broadcast address
+        # The special address 0xF8 is a broadcast address accepted by any pzem device,
-        # accepted by any pzem device, so make sure there is only one pzem device
+        # so if you use this address, make sure there is only one pzem device connected
-        # connected to the uart bus and set the desired addres above.
+        # to the uart bus.
-        address: 0xF8
+        # address: 0xF8
         modbus_id: mod_bus_pzem
         command_throttle: 0ms
         setup_priority: -10